Wellness

 Debt Management: Avalanche vs. Snowball

-• The Mathematical Approach (Avalanche): Pay minimums on everything, and throw every extra dollar at the loan with the highest interest rate.
-This saves the most money mathematically.
+• The Mathematical Approach (The Debt Avalanche): Pay the minimum required payments on all your loans, and throw every single extra dollar at the loan with the highest interest rate.
+Mathematically, this saves you the most money in interest over time.

-• The Fee-Only Fiduciary: You pay them an hourly rate or a flat annual fee.
-They sign a legal oath to act in your best interest.
-They sell no products.
-This is the only type of advisor you should hire.
+• The Fee-Only Fiduciary: You pay them directly via an hourly rate, a flat project fee, or a flat annual retainer.
+A fiduciary signs a legal oath to act strictly in your best financial interest.
+They sell no insurance products and earn no commissions.
+If you feel you need professional help, this is the strictly the only type of advisor you should ever hire.

 Action Plan: Your Financial Vital Signs

-3. Automate Everything: Set up direct debits on payday.
+3. Automate Everything: Relying on willpower to save money fails.
+Set up automatic transfers and direct debits that execute on the exact day you get paid.
 "Pay yourself first."
-If the money hits your checking account, you will spend it.
-If it goes straight to your investment account, you won't miss it.
+If the money hits your daily checking account, you will find a way to spend it.
+If it is automatically diverted straight to your retirement and brokerage accounts, you will learn to live on what is left over.

 Financial Freedom Calculator

-Input your current savings rate and expenses to calculate your 'FIRE Number' (Financial Independence, Retire Early) and estimated years to freedom.
+Input your current savings rate, student loan balance, and expected consultant income to calculate your 'FIRE Number' (Financial Independence, Retire Early) and your estimated years to clinical autonomy.

 Found this helpful?